reST (reStructuredText) support

 As a non-programmer I can't see the complexity of this, but I can imagine, that somebody's got other favorite syntax and would like to have it available in Redmine and would add the parser if there was some standard interface to do that.

-#3 Updated by Daniel Srb over 9 years ago
+#3 Updated by Daniel Srb about 10 years ago

 James: I'll try to search more thoroughly next time.